Y0Coss/docs-fork/pages/web_cloud/email_and_collaborative_solutions/mx_plan/email_outlook_app_ios/guide.en-gb.md

 MX Plan accounts can be configured on various compatible email clients.
 This allows you to use your email address from the device of your choice.
 The Microsoft Outlook app on iOS is available for free from the Apple App Store.

-**Find out how to configure your MX Plan email address on the Outlook mobile app for iOS**
+**Find out how to configure your MX Plan email address on the Outlook mobile app for iOS.**

 > [!warning]
 >
-> OVHcloud provides services that you are responsible for configuring, managing and managing.
-It is therefore up to you to ensure that it works properly.
+> OVHcloud provides services for which you are responsible with regard to their configuration and management.
+It is therefore your responsibility to ensure that they function correctly.
 >
-> We have provided you with this guide in order to help you with common tasks.
-Nevertheless, we recommend contacting a [specialized partner](https://marketplace.ovhcloud.com/c/support-collaboration) and/or the service publisher if you experience any difficulties.
-We will not be able to assist you.
-You can find more information in the “Go further” section of this guide.
+> This guide is designed to help you with common tasks.
+Nevertheless, we recommend contacting a [specialized partner](https://marketplace.ovhcloud.com/c/support-collaboration) or the software publisher if you encounter any difficulties.
+OVHcloud cannot provide you with technical support in this regard.
+You can find more information in the [Go further](#go-further) section of this guide.
+>

 ## Requirements

-- an MX Plan email address (included in the MX Plan solution, or in an [OVHcloud Web Hosting] solution (/links/web/hosting)).
+- You have an MX Plan email account (included in the MX Plan solution or in an [OVHcloud web hosting plan](/links/web/hosting)).
-- You must have the Outlook application installed on your mobile device [iOS](https://apps.apple.com/app/microsoft-outlook/id951937596).
+- You have the Outlook application installed on your [iOS device](https://apps.apple.com/app/microsoft-outlook/id951937596).
-- You must have the login details for the email address you would like to configure.
+- You have the login details for the email account you would like to configure.

-## In practice
+## Instructions

+<a name="add-account"></a>

-### Add the <a name="add-account"></a> account
+### Add the account

 - **When you start the application for the first time**: A configuration wizard will appear.
 Tap `Add account`{.action}.